 Whether your next shou sugi ban project is building a cabin-resort in the woods of Washington state or a bird sanctuary in Pennsylvania, siding is one of the most important elements in your design.
-From the cozy cabin charm to the sleek modern minimalist aesthetic, we’ve got you covered with 3 different charred wood surface types available and over 20 color options to choose from to bring your dream to life.
-We’ve hand-picked 3 of our favorite commercial shou sugi ban projects from our portfolio below to provide you with inspiration for your next award-winning build.
+From the cozy cabin charm to the sleek modern minimalist aesthetic, we’ve got you covered with three different charred wood surface types available and over 20 color options to choose from to bring your dream to life.
+We've hand-picked three of our favorite commercial shou sugi ban projects from our portfolio below to provide you with inspiration for your next award-winning build.

 Check them out here or keep reading for the skinny on each.